Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 The party must hold two positions at once.
 Assert the presumption of innocence and contest the case.
 However, it must avoid creating the impression of a showdown with the judiciary.
 Prepare for the future without publicly organizing a handover.

 This hypothesis remains conditional.
-It would depend on the nature of the appeal ruling, the existence or not of a provisional enforcement, and the timeline of appeals.
+It would depend on the nature of the appeal ruling, the existence or not of provisional enforcement, and the timeline of appeals.
 It would also depend on a political choice, because no procedure replaces a party decision.

 What The Court Could Decide In Summer 2026